chess3official/chess3-whitepaper/README.md

 # Chess3 Whitepaper

-## The Next 3volution of Competitive Chess
+## The Next 3volution of Online Chess

 **Version 1.0 | November 2025**